ymussi/john-brave-cane/README.md

 This is a simple REST API that has as functions to register partners and, calculate which partner is closer, from the geographic coordinates informed by the user.

+This API is implemented in production on an EC2 and its database on an RDS on the AWS.

+You can access it through the link: http://18.231.49.177:17020/docs

+NOTE: The instance is without ssl certificate because I am using the free version.

 ## Projects Resources

 - Languege: Python 3.6